+Ditching the mommy guilt…easier said then done, right?
 There is a saying that “Maternal guilt comes with the placenta” and it is so true!
-From the moment of conception you will find something to be guilty about – that glass of wine you had before you knew you were pregnant, your birth (especially if it doesn’t go according to plan), how or what you feed your baby, when you first leave your baby to go out, how much time you spend playing with your baby….
-The list goes on and on.
+From the moment of conception you will find something to feel guilty about.
+That glass of wine you had before you knew you were pregnant or your birth (especially if it doesn’t go according to plan).
+How or what you feed your baby, when you leave your baby with a caregiver to go out and how much time you spend playing with your baby….the list of things to feel guilty about goes on and on.

 I believe that woman suffer more guilt than men and am not sure why.
-It may be linked to society’s expectations of us as mothers and women or linked to our own expectations of our selves.
-Coming from the career place or academic life, women are used to high standards and goal setting.
+It may be linked to society’s expectations of us as mothers and women.
+Or maybe it’s our own expectations of our selves.
+Coming from the career place or academic life, women are used to goal setting, high standards and results.
 When becoming a mom, that goal driven mentality gets transferred to motherhood.
 When it comes to the unpredictability of babies, setting the bar very high and having unrealistic expectations is not helpful at all.

-According to paediatrician and psychoanalyst Dr Winnicott, we are actually better as moms when don’t meet our baby’s every need instantly and when we show our kids that we can have a bad day, or make a mistake.
-By failing occasionally, we give our children realistic expectations of the world and we teach them that their efforts in life are beautiful even when they are not perfect.
+According to paediatrician and psychoanalyst Dr Winnicott, we are actually better moms when we don’t meet our baby’s every need instantly and when we show our kids that we can have a bad day, or make a mistake.
+By failing occasionally, we give our children realistic expectations of the world.
+And we teach them that their efforts in life are beautiful even when they are not perfect.

 - Surround yourself with friends and family who reinforce, not undermine your parenting choices.

 - Choose a single, helpful voice of advice so that you wont be faced with conflicting opinions on childrearing.
 If you suspect Post Natal Depression, get professional help as soon as you starts noticing the symptoms of PND.